 Microblading treatment is suitable for people who might have lost their hair due to certain illnesses or busy women who cannot afford to put make-up in their eyebrows every morning due to their hectic work schedules.

 Want to try Microblading..?
 Here is What You Need to Know:

 Once you plan to visit your esthetician, arrive with your eyebrows without makeup so that they can see how they appear.
 She will then examine your brows and brush them back so that she can know what he is dealing with.

 After wearing a hairnet, your esthetician will stick a ruler on your face to show where your brows should end and start.
-It is here that you discuss your brow goals with your esthetician.
-Whether you wish to achieve a natural brow shape or statement-making eyebrows, microblading will help you to get the desired results hassle-free.
+It is here that you discuss your brow goals with your skin care specialist.
+Whether you wish to achieve a natural brow shape or statement-making eyebrows, microblading treatment will help you to get the desired results hassle-free.

 Here your new brows are penciled in, but not using the exact color match so that it looks weird.